Hong Kong protesters plan busy Mid-Autumn Festival

 One of the protest movements five demands was the withdrawal of the extradition bill, to which Hong Kong leader Carrie Lam has agreed.
 The four others are: retraction of the word “riot” to describe the protests; release of all arrested demonstrators, now numbering 1,365; an independent inquiry into perceived police brutality; and the right for Hong Kong people to choose their own leaders.

-There were also clashes, involving hundreds of people pushing and pulling, at the Yuen Long MTR station in the rural New Territories.
-The station was the scene of violence on the night of July 21, when it was stormed by more than 100 white-shirted men wielding pipes and clubs who wounded 45 people, including both anti-government protesters and passers-by.

-Meanwhile, police denied the Civil Human Rights Front (CHRF) permission for a mass downtown march on Sunday.
+Police denied the Civil Human Rights Front (CHRF) permission for a mass downtown march on Sunday.

 “In previous marches applied for by CHRF, participants, reporters and police suffered serious injuries,” police said in their refusal letter to the group.